 Tuning pegs aren’t as simple as they look.
 Think about it this way, they are responsible for what sound comes from the guitar.
 That is a big deal!
 They work by creating tension on the guitar string so that once pulled, the string makes the desired musical note.

 You may find that you have got to change your tuning pegs as often as every year and a half.
-The main reason being that tuning pegs cannot be fixed if they are damaged.
-Luckily for you guitarists, you won’t have to pay an arm and a leg these days for top-quality tuning peg, unless you want a vintage set, of course.
+The main reason being that they cannot be fixed if they are damaged.
+Luckily for you guitarists, you won’t have to pay an arm and a leg these days for one of the best, top-quality tuning peg, unless you want a vintage set, of course.

 Read Related Article: Top 11 Best Tuning Forks for Healing